edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 ### Empty Profile

-A device profile can begin life “empty” - meaning that it has no device resources or device commands, but only when the profile is not associated to any device, event or reading.
-As soon as it is associated to any other EdgeX object, it must have at least one device resource.
-Device commands are always optional.
+A device profile can begin life “empty” - meaning that it has no device resources or device commands.
+Once associated to any object (device, event, reading) then, since device resource or device command additions can be made, the empty profile can gain resources or commands.
+You can never remove device resources or device commands once the profile is associated to another object.

 The general properties of a device profile, with the exception of name, are optional when creating an empty profile.